Levels of school stress and anxiety are on the rise for students. Dr. Trish Leigh has tips to control the panic and learn how to thrive academically.

 - You Are Not Alone: Talk to people.
 They will tell you they are stressed out and are struggling to get their work done.
 They may look like they are coping but feel the same as you.
 When anxiety settles in, people start to think it is only them.
 Others are in the same boat, camaraderie will make you feel better.

-If you or a loved one are not able to use techniques and strategies to stay calm and focused, you may need help getting your brain out of anxiety mode.
-If your qEEG Brain Map identifies excessive use of fast and extra fast processing speed, you may qualify for advanced Neurofeedback Therapy to decrease the use of overdrive in your brain and help you feel calmer, more focused, and increase your productivity.
+If you or a loved one are not able to use techniques and strategies to stay calm and focused.
+You may need help getting your brain out of anxiety mode.
+If your qEEG Brain Map identifies excessive use of fast and extra fast processing speed.
+You may qualify for advanced Neurofeedback Therapy to decrease the use of overdrive in your brain.
+Help you feel calmer, more focused, and increase your productivity.